Ishw-ar/Voting-System/README.md

 # eVoting (Online Voting System) 📱

-**eVoting** is a Online Voting System application.
+**eVoting** is an Online Voting System application.

-Considering the current COVID-19 Pandemic we have tried to make a **eVoting** Application. so, that Everyone can vote from their respective places.
-With our efforts and the technology stack, that we have learned so far in the masai school, we were able to make Aadhaar Card Verifcation and
-Face Detection and Biometric Authentication in 48 hours during the Hackathon.
+Considering the current COVID-19 Pandemic we have tried to make an eVoting Application. so, that Everyone can vote from their respective places.
+With our efforts and the technology stack, that we have learned so far in the Masai school, we were able to make Aadhaar Card Verification and Face Detection, and Biometric Authentication in 48 hours during the Hackathon.

 # Technology Stack Used 📲